-This section includes the proposed Testing and Monitoring plans for the White Castle Injection Well (WC IW-A) No. 001 carbon storage and sequestration (CCS) well.
-The plan includes robust testing-and-monitoring programs that satisfy the requirements of Statewide Order (SWO) 29-N-6 §3625.A [Title 40, U.S. Code of Federal Regulations (40 CFR) §146.90].
+This section includes the proposed testing and monitoring plans for the White Castle Injection Wells (WC IW-B) No. 001 and No. 002 carbon capture and sequestration (CCS) wells [REDACTED]

+[REDACTED] The plan includes robust testing-and-monitoring programs that satisfy the requirements of Statewide Order (SWO) 29-N-6 §3625.A [Title 40, U.S. Code of Federal Regulations (40 CFR) §146.90].
 This Testing and Monitoring Plan, as explained in detail below, will begin operating before CO2 injection commences.
-The contents of this plan will be carried out during the entirety of the life of the injection well, including post-injection monitoring following a pre-determined timeline based on carbon front growth and well conditions at the time of injection cessation.
+The contents of this plan will be carried out during the entirety of the life of the injection wells, including post-injection monitoring following a pre-determined timeline based on carbon front growth and well conditions at the time of injection cessation.
 Included here as well is the monitoring strategy for the injection stream, well operating conditions, downhole parameters, Underground Sources of Drinking Water (USDWs), above-zone confinement, and carbon front growth.